 - 1. Go to Settings. - 2.
-Click the lock icon in the upper right corner.

-- In the Password box, type a password.Ensure you remember the password.
-You will need to use it to unlock the configuration. - 4.
+Click the Lock Settings icon in the upper right corner. - 3.
+In the Password box, type a password.
+Ensure you remember the password.
+You will need it to unlock the configuration. - 4.
 In the Re-enter Password box, retype the password. - 5.
 Click Lock.